Published on

 Image

-communication skills are not measured by how much we talk, but by how well we listen
+Communication skills are not measured by how much we talk, but by how well we listen.

 Listening to your child encourages them to share more.
 Ask questions to check that you understand what they’re saying.
 Validate what they say.
 For example, “I can tell this is really important to you.”
 Don’t rush to correct them if they are mistaken about something.
 Affirm what they already know before offering more information.